Digitalisation leads to some radical changes.

 We are at the heart of the action when it comes to offering customer service any time, any place and any way.
 VIG Holding has also developed a digital vision that is driving the digital transformation and guiding the exchange of expertise between the Group’s insurance companies.
 If several Group companies or countries require a particular solution, it is developed in the place where the requisite expertise is already available.
 Once the solution has been implemented, other Group companies can adopt it with the minimum of cost and effort.

 We are working hard to address the full range of innovative topics related to digitalisation.
 These include process automation using artificial intelligence, claims processing and direct conclusion of contracts via apps, and generating personalised motor insurance premiums in real-time.
-In Poland, an innovative IT platform which offers a fully digitalised motor insurance service is being launched to target the country’s growing number of online-savvy customers.
+In Poland, the innovative IT platform "beesafe" has been launched, which offers a fully digitalised motor insurance service to target the country’s growing number of online-savvy customers.

 Hand in hand with the innovation scene